ENCCS/julia-for-hpda/content/regression.rst

 .. figure:: img/linear_freqs.png
    :align: center

-   The Fourier Coeffients from fft, the frequencies are 1 and 5.
+   The Fourier coeffients from FFT, the frequencies are 1 and 5.

 Loading data
 ^^^^^^^^^^^^